Mission: Yozakura Family: Plot

 The series follows Taiyo Asano, a boy who lost his family in a car crash.
 His childhood friend, Mutsumi Yozakura, is his only comfort in life.
-However, things change for Taiyo again, when he discovers that his teacher is not only the older brother of Mutsumi, but she also comes from a family of spies.
+However, things change for Taiyo again, when he discovers that his vice principal is not only the older brother of Mutsumi, but she also comes from a family of spies.
 After a fight involving the Yozakura family, Taiyo becomes Mutsumi's husband, and in order to protect her, he must become a spy himself.